SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

 on the 2nd floor?

 <img src="{{ site.baseurl }}/images/2022-08-08-positive-thinking-test-1.jpg" width="400" height="111" alt="Your humble Weekend Editor is thinking positive" title="Your humble Weekend Editor is thinking positive" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Behold the fruits of positive thinking: I am indeed, still positive.
+Behold the fruits of positive thinking: I am indeed, still positive.  _COVID-19 positive._

 Ok, only a little bit.
 But with RAT sensitivity, it means I'm still likely shedding virus.
 And that's positive enough to warrant further confinement.

-But&hellip; today is the 5th day of rebound COVID-19, with no 2nd course of paxlovid.
+But&hellip; today is the 5th day of rebound COVID-19 (no 2nd course of paxlovid, irritatingly enough).
 Symptoms are fading: no fever, most of the aches &amp; pains faded, no long sessions of productive coughing.
-Still some productive coughing/runny nose, and fatigues.
+Still some productive coughing/runny nose, sudden sweats, and fatigue.
 And a RAT producing that _glaarrgh_ red T line.

 ## So what now?